Azure IoT Hub Device Provisioning Service (DPS) support for virtual networks

 By default, DPS hostnames map to a public endpoint with a publicly routable IP address over the Internet.
 This public endpoint is visible to all customers.
 IoT devices over wide-area networks and on-premises networks can try to access the public endpoint.

-For several reasons, customers may wish to restrict connectivity to Azure resources, like DPS.
+For several reasons, customers might wish to restrict connectivity to Azure resources, like DPS.
 These reasons include:

 • Prevent connection exposure over the public Internet.
 Exposure can be reduced by introducing more layers of security via network level isolation for your IoT hub and DPS resources